Electric vehicles are vehicles charged from an external electricity source.

 - Abbie Reynolds, Executive Director, Sustainable Business Council

-- Mark Gilbert, Director, Auckland Transport and Chair, Drive Electric
+- Mark Gilbert, Chair, Drive Electric

 - David Crawford, Chief Executive, Motor Industry Association